Instructions for SCOBY PRODUCTION

 Important wait till the tea is room temperature about 70 to 80 degrees f

-in the 1 gallon glass container mix the strong tea and enough room TEMPERATURE boiled or distilled water to fill your containerin from the top you Want enough room for the starter liquid and SCOBY.AND A FEW INCHES TO LET YOUR SCOBY GROW
+in the 1 gallon glass container mix the strong tea , sugar ,and boiled or distilled water to fill your container 1/2 way you Want enough room for the starter liquid and SCOBY.+ to grow

 note šŸ¤—?do not add the bags or loose tea.) it will cause mold .

-Simply pour the starter tea and your TEA STARTERS KOMBUCHA SCOBY IN TO THE ROOM TEMP tea in YOUR CONTAINER and cover it tightly with a coffee filter or dish towel ,cheese cloth or lid.
+Simply pour the starter tea and your TEA STARTERS KOMBUCHA SCOBY IN TO THE ROOM TEMP tea in YOUR CONTAINER fill the container with distilled water 2 in from top .. cover it tightly with a coffee filter or dish towel ,cheese cloth or loose lid.

 , see note bottom of page😳